 "Cú Chulainn Riding His Chariot into Battle", illustration by J. C. Leyendecker in T. W. Rolleston's Myths & Legends of the Celtic Race, 1911.
 (Public Domain)

-To tell the story of Scáthach then, one must first tell the story of the male warrior she created.
+To tell the story of Scáthach (also written as Sgathaich), one must first tell the tale of the male warrior she created.
 And as all good mythological warriors, the combative talents of Cú Chulainn are forged by the love of a woman.
 In Tochmarc Emire, "The Wooing of Emer", Cú Chulainn must take a wife for the peace of mind of the fellow men of Ulster—men terrified that a man of Cú Chulainn's beauty will steal their wives and daughters.